You may have heard the word prediabetes in the news, or been told by your doctor that you have prediabetes.

 What is prediabetes?

-Prediabetes means that your blood sugars are higher than usual, but not high enough for you to be diagnosed with Type 2 diabetes.
-It also means that you are at high risk of developing Type 2 diabetes.
+Prediabetes means that your blood sugars are higher than usual, but not high enough for you to be diagnosed with type 2 diabetes.
+It also means that you are at high risk of developing type 2 diabetes.
+You may not be experiencing any symptoms with prediabetes.

 Prediabetes is also called: